-- c. the donor directly; or - d. the donor indirectly, via a transmitter transmitter means a person to whom a donor gives or sends a donation for transmittal to a candidate.
+- a. the donor directly; or - b. the donor indirectly, via a transmitter

 103B Donations and contributions include GST

 All references to the amount or value of a donation or contribution are inclusive of any goods and services tax incurred by the donor or contributor in respect of the goods or services donated or contributed.